cloudinary/cloudinary-react-native/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-## Feature request for Cloudinary iOS SDK
+## Feature request for Cloudinary React Native SDK
 …(If your feature is for other SDKs, please request them there)

 ## Explain your use case